Chris-Sanford/Lyricle/GameLogic.md

 When a player selects an incomplete lyric that already has content in it, the cursor/insertion point always jumps to the end of the existing content in the lyric input box to ensure an intuitive flow for the lyric input experience.

+The character length of the content of an incomplete lyric input box cannot exceed the character length of the content of the secret, correct lyric to guess.
+For example, if the secret lyric is `they`, then the maximum character length of the lyric input box is 4 characters.
+Any attempt to input characters beyond that limit is ignored, and the existing content of the input box prior to the out of bounds input attempt is kept.
+For example, if the box currently contains `howd`, any attempt to input additional content will be dropped.
+Players can select and delete the existing content to make space.